knedlsepp/knedlsepp.at/README.md

 # knedlsepp.at
-This is the configuration for my toy server on AWS and probably utterly usesless.
+This is the configuration for my toy server on AWS and probably utterly useless.